Angelfish: Leader, DAG, or Anywhere in Between: Introduction

-However, under workloads that do not saturate bandwidth, even the latency of Sailfish remains higher in practice than that achieved by leader-based protocols.
-This is due to the DAG-formation process, which requires all nodes to wait for enough previous vertices and perform costly vertex-proposal operations that must keep up with the leader's pace.
+However, under workloads that do not saturate bandwidth, even the latency of Sailfish, while theoretically optimal, remains higher in practice than the latency that can be achieved by leader-based protocols.
+The main reason is that Shoal++ and Sailfish must send more bits per protocol round: they use reliable broadcast to disseminate DAG vertices, which incurs a total communication cost of \(O(n^3)\) bits per round in the good case; optimal-latency leader-based protocols instead incur a communication cost of \(O(n^2)\) per round.

-In this work, we propose \name, a new hybrid protocol that bridges the last latency gap between DAG-based protocols and leader-based protocols, achieving the best of both worlds.
-In \name, parties build a DAG like in previous DAG-based protocols, but, except for the round leader, parties can abstain from proposing DAG vertices via reliable broadcast (RB) and instead only use the cheaper best-effort broadcast (BEB) primitive to send lightweight vote messages.
+In this work, we propose \name, a new hybrid protocol that achieves the best of both worlds by smoothly adapting between leader-based behavior and DAG-based behavior in order to optimize latency to the load experienced by the system.
+In \name, parties build a DAG as in previous DAG-based protocols, but, except for the round leader, they can abstain from proposing DAG vertices via reliable broadcast (RBC) and instead only use the cheaper best-effort broadcast (BEB) primitive to send lightweight vote messages.
 Like in leader-based protocols, these vote messages contain no transaction blocks and at most one reference.

-At one extreme, when only the leader proposes a DAG vertex in a round, \name becomes similar to a leader-based protocol and achieves low latency; at the other extreme, when every party proposes a DAG vertex in a round, \name behaves like the state-of-the-art Sailfish protocol~\cite{shrestha2024sailfish} and matches its throughput and latency. \name is able to continuously adapt between those two extremes in order to obtain the best possible latency given the incoming transaction throughput.
+At one extreme, when only the leader proposes a DAG vertex in each round, \name behaves similarly to a leader-based protocol and achieves low latency; at the other extreme, when every party proposes a DAG vertex in a round, \name behaves similarly to the state-of-the-art Sailfish protocol~\cite{shrestha2024sailfish} and matches its throughput and latency. \name is able to continuously adapt between those two extremes in order to obtain the best possible latency given the incoming transaction throughput.
 This design poses significant algorithmic challenges, but it offers compelling advantages.

+\mypara{Advantage 1: Improved commit latency in practice under moderate load.} Theoretically, in the best case, \name achieves the optimal leader commit latency of three message delays~$\delta$, as do Sailfish~\cite{shrestha2024sailfish} and Shoal++~\cite{arun2025shoal++} (see \Cref{tab: comparison} for a comparison of theoretical latency with other major DAG-based protocols).
+In practice, however, \name achieves lower latency when a portion of DAG vertices are replaced by BEB votes.
+This is because, in geo-distributed settings, there is likely a significant variance in message delay between parties, and the speed of round progression is limited by tail latency (to reach quorum threshold, we need to wait for the slowest of the \(n-f\) fastest parties); thus, switching a fraction of the parties from RBC vertices, which take 2 message delays, to BEB votes, which take one message delay, is likely to improve tail latency and thus make round progression faster; in our evaluation, we observe a significant beneficial impact on latency.